github/opensourcefriday/app/views/home/companies.md

 ## Your business depends on it

-> The deets: 3-4 of the most important reasons companies participate
+> What are the reasons companies should care about their employees contributing to and maintaining open source?

 - **Improve your technology** - Open source infrastructure is essential to running businesses effectively.
 Take control rather than relying entirely on others to maintain the software your business depends on.